sergiosouzalima/forked-netlify-nim-test/README.md

 * Click "Deploy site"

 ## How it works
-- Everytime you do ``git push`` to your repository, Netlify:
+- Everytime you do ``git push`` to your Git repository, Netlify:
-  - clones your repository
+  - clones your repo
   - executes build command and
   - makes files under public directory accessible from the internet.
 - ``build.sh``: